 Though a doctor can usually diagnose the condition after simply observing the symptoms, an MRI can provide confirmation the brachial plexus was injured.

-There are a number of factors during pregnancy, labor, and delivery that can increase the risk of the child sustaining an injury during birth, it is ultimately up to your care team to ensure labor and delivery go smoothly.
+There are a number of factors during pregnancy, labor, and delivery that can increase the risk of a brachial plexus injury.
 Your doctor should be prepared for the possibility of complications and be ready to act to ensure your health and that of your child.

-Doctors know the risks inherent to intervention during labor and must act with all necessary care, even when the situation is challenging.
+Doctors know the risks of labor and delivery and must act with all necessary care, even when the situation is challenging.
 When they make poor or rushed decisions that result in injury, they can be held liable for related expenses and hardship to your family.
 A Philadelphia Erb's palsy attorney from our firm can investigate your child's injury to determine if negligence occured.

 Your child’s prognosis and needs will depend on the severity of the injury: